-College World Series: LSU baseball game moved to Tuesday morning after multiple weather delays
+College World Series: LSU baseball game moved to Tuesday morning after weather delays

 Latest Weather Blog

-College World Series: LSU baseball game moved to Tuesday morning after multiple weather delays
+College World Series: LSU baseball game moved to Tuesday morning after weather delays

-OMAHA - The LSU Tigers game against UCLA will resume Tuesday at 10:03 a.m. after subsequent weather delays pushed the game well into the night Monday.
+OMAHA - The LSU Tigers game against UCLA will resume Tuesday at 10:03 a.m. after a weather delay pushed the game well into the night Monday.

 The game was delayed twice for severe weather moving south into the Omaha area as the game moved to the middle of fourth inning.